solutionsanz/APIs4Gifts/README.md

 APIs 4 ATP project
 ------

-This repository contains APIs 4 Gifts project, that is a quick way consume REST APIs to interact with Oracle Autonomous Database for Online Transaction Processing (ATP).
+This repository contains the APIs 4 Gifts projectIt provides a quick way to consume REST APIs that ultimately will interact with Oracle Autonomous Transaction Processing Database (ATP).

 Containerise APIs 4 Gifts Application
 ------